 To the extent that claims have to be met some time in the future beyond those covered by the environmental warranty insurance and the pension bond, the Authority discloses a contingent liability.
-An earmarked reserve of £435,000 is held to mitigate such claims.

 (b) Benefits - There is a risk of potential claw back from the Department of Works and Pensions following the final audit and sign off the year end subsidy claim.
-To mitigate the impact of any claw back there is an earmarked reserve for which the balance stood at £1,340,308 at 31 March 2019.
+To mitigate the impact of any claw back there is an earmarked reserve for which the balance stood at £897,959 at 31 March 2020.

 (c) NNDR Mandatory Relief - The Authority has received a claim for mandatory Business Rates relief from a local NHS Trust on the basis of charitable status.
 No decision to grant relief to the Trust has yet been made and is subject to ongoing investigation.
 The view of the Authority is that the claim is unfounded.
+A court decision has supported the Council's position, although the NHS Trusts have now been given leave to appeal.
 The timing, probability and amount of any relief given are therefore uncertain at the current time.